manolino/vilfredo-setup/INSTALL.rst

 This guide explains how to install Vilfredo on a virtual or physical dedicated server.
 It assumes that you run ``Debian/GNU Linux`` version ``Jessie`` (8.0 or 8.3).
-Note: All the following commands have to be executed as user "root".
+Note: All the following commands have to be executed as user ``root``.

 Server setup
 ============

 First of all, on some servers there could be the need to define partitions on LVM to take advantage of additional disk space.
 In this case, create partitions before proceeding with any other installation step.
-The following example assumes an empty partition is available at /dev/sda3 and three volumes have to be created:
+The following example assumes an empty partition is available at ``/dev/sda3`` and three volumes have to be created:

 .. code:: sh